 Remember, it is sin to know what you ought to do and then not do it. – James 4:17 (NLT)

 We aren’t just called to a holy life.
-It’s not enough to simply obey the rules and keep your slate clean and free from sin.
+Our job is not simply to obey the rules and keep our slates clean and free from sin.
 We are the body of Christ.
 We are His hands and feet on this earth.
 And we have a clearly defined mission.

 Jesus told us to seek first His Kingdom and to pray that God’s will would come to pass on earth as it is in heaven.
 But so many of us have “lost the plot.”
 We’ve lost our sense of purpose.
 We’ve forgotten the ending to the story.